ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/milgram.md

 - - -

+## System Status and Monitoring

+For system status messages and the schedule for upcoming maintenance, please see the [system status page](https://research.computing.yale.edu/support/hpc/system-status).
+For a current node-level view of job activity, see the [cluster monitor page](http://cluster.ycrc.yale.edu/milgram/).

 ## Partitions and Hardware

 Milgram is made up of several kinds of compute nodes.
 We group them into  (sometimes overlapping) [Slurm partitions](/clusters-at-yale/job-scheduling) meant to serve different purposes.
 By combining the `--partition` and [`--constraint`](/clusters-at-yale/job-scheduling/resource-requests#features-and-constraints) Slurm options you can more finely control what nodes your jobs can run on.